-The biopharmaceutical industry’s experience shows that clear messages drive business and help meet company objectives.
-This has been demonstrated in submissions to regulatory agencies, in feature, benefit and risk messages to prescribers and patients, as well as in comprehensive product dossiers and pricing messages provided to payers.
+I did this because of what I learned during my time in the biopharmaceutical industry about the value of clear messages: they drive business and help meet objectives.
+This was clear in regulatory agency submissions, messages about benefits and risks to prescribers and patients, and in comprehensive product dossiers and pricing messages for payers.
 The industry excels in creating and managing messages.

-Unfortunately, few players – including the biopharmaceutical industry – have developed similar message skills for public policy and government settings.
-Most messages about health care policy issues today lack simplicity, clarity and evidence-based support and fail to honor the reality of those in policy-making roles.
+Unfortunately, few health policy players – including those in the industry – have developed similar message-development skills.
+Most policy messages lack simplicity, clarity and evidence-based support.
+They also fail to honor the reality of the busy, overloaded lives of those in policy-making roles.

-I believe that when messages are clear, concise and evidence-based, regardless of their having been developed by any stakeholder viewed as solely self-interested, they will be accepted by governments and others who might otherwise be critics, and will pave the way to a better dialogue about how to better care for the world’s people.
+I believe that when messages are clear, concise and evidence-based, even though they are developed by a stakeholder – even one perceived as self-interested – will be accepted by policy makers who might otherwise be critics.
+They will pave the way to a better policies and support improved health care for the world’s people.